 Innsbruck & Alpine zoo

 Tirol’s capital is a living treasure house of history and culture.
 Architectural gems like the famous “Golden Roof” and the Imperial Court Palace lurk around every corner of the old town.
 Stroll around the quaint alleys and streets to take in the atmosphere of this magical town, and you will find a host of exciting historical landmarks, parks and gardens, inviting sidewalk cafés and restaurants, and world-class shopping opportunities.

 The Innsbruck alpine zoo is the highest zoo in Europe (727 m).
 More than 2000 animals of 150 species invite you to an eventful visit in the fauna of the Alps.
-Peer into habitats of animals native to the area, including ibexes, brown bears, otters, golden eagles and wolves, at the Alpine Zoo high above Tirol’s capital Innsbruck.
+Visit the habitats of animals native to the area, including ibex, brown bears, otters, golden eagles and wolves, at the Alpine Zoo high above Tirol’s capital Innsbruck.
 The zoo is unique in that it keeps only the animals that inhabit the Alps.

 Riedel – Glass blowing works

 Riedel Glass Blowing Works in Kufstein is an interesting destination where visitors get in close contact with the 2,000-year old art of glass blowing.
 At the famous glass manufacture, skilled glass-blowers still use the ancient mouth-blowing method to create the world-famous handcrafted Riedel glasses and decanters.
 The “Sinnfonie” multimedia show takes visitors on a magical journey through the world of handcrafted Austrian glass artistry and to a wealth of sensory perceptions and enjoyment.